 Friday the race committee set a windward-leeward course off Cape Pogue as light winds shifted to the north, and 32 boats, including eight IRC 52’s made it to the starting line.
 Winds were light, about 12 knots for the first race, and falling to 8 knots for the later races.
 The fleet completed three heats before heading back to the Edgartown Yacht Club for the awards ceremony.

 Again Friday, Vesper dominated the IRC 52 class, finishing best in combined scoring for the two days with three wins and two seconds in five races.

-Among other local sailors faring well in the combined scoring were Harald Findlay from the Edgartown Yacht Club, who skippered Arrow to a second place finish in Class 4 for double handed racers.
-Sandy Vietor, in Orpheus was third in the
+Among other local sailors faring well in the combined scoring for Big Boat Buoy Racing were Harald Findlay from the Edgartown Yacht Club, who skippered Arrow to a second place finish in Class 4 for double handed racers.
+Mr. Vietor, in Orpheus was third.

-double-handed division, also for the Edgartown Yacht Club.
-Stephen Besse was the top local finisher in a tough PHRF Class 2, finishing fifth, sailing for the Vineyard Haven Yacht Club and Holmes Hole Sailing Association.
+Mr. Besse Besse was the top local finisher in a tough PHRF Class 2, finishing fifth.